|Period||1828 - Current|

 Another important event that happened during the Sakarumân Campaign was forces of the warded region Anubeth breaking out.
 Tamlêrran, people in the lands north of Anubeth, sent emissaries to the major capitals of northern Brucrumus letting them know that late in the previous year (1829), the Chaos Malestrom had ruptured the Elemantum Boundary Ward on Igas's southern border.
 The missive also said that as long as the breach is open, the Cinderfall will be free to leave the region.

 The Chaos Maelstrom lingered over Nautrek, resulting in the freezing of a large part of the sea.
 This created a land bridge between Anubeth and Brucrumus.
-A large army of Cinderfall, led by Field Marshall Sorenass, came across the frozen sea and besieged Neeth-Theen's capital Mogdúlg.
+A large army of Cinderfall, led by the Ebon Princess, crossed the frozen sea, besieging Neeth-Theen's capital.

-With promises of gold an magic items, Sorenass's army was enticed to join the Flux Pact.
+This led to a meeting between the Flux Pact leader Ushgergoon and the Cinderfall commander.
+With promises of gold an magic items, the Ebon Princess's army was enticed into joining the Flux Pact.
 This force of fiery creatures marched to the front.
 Along the way, her fire giant priests of Surtur and ambassadors of the Cinderfall met with those of similar ilk in Steirgar.
 After two months of diplomacy, the Cinderfall coerced two of the Hlimi Kingdoms into joining the war.
 These three armies would be too late for the Seige of Sakarumân.

 Following the fall of Sakarumân, the Flux Pact marched against the fortified hills of Armânuk.
 The Batthurâk General Staff prepared Armânuk as a place to annoy the flanks of the Flux Pact as they advanced west towards Nirzanâth.
 The Cinderfall strategist convinced their chaotic allies that it would be unwise to leave Armânuk on their flank and rear.